yiisoft/yii-console/README.md

 ### Aliases and hidden commands

-For commands always use the names and aliases from configuration of `\Yiisoft\Yii\Console\CommandLoader`.
+To configure commands, set the names and aliases in `\Yiisoft\Yii\Console\CommandLoader` configuration.
-Names and aliases from the command class always ignored.
-The command can be marked as hidden, for this you need to specify `|` at the beginning of its name.
+Names and aliases from the command class itself are always ignored.

-Example of parameter configuration:
+The command can be marked as hidden by prefixing its name with `|`.

 ```php
 'yiisoft/yii-console' => [